 Stephanie Bennett has written two books examining crimes in Queensland at the turn of the last century.
 The Murder of Nellie Duffy was published by Simon and Schuster.
 Pan Macmillan published The Gatton Murders in 2004.

 Domonique Bertolucci is the author of Your Best Life and is widely recognised as an expert on how to achieve real success.
 Domonique’s first career as a fashion model took her to London at 22.
 There she underwent a dramatic transformation – from model to corporate high-flyer.
 After ten years in the corporate sector, where she earned a reputation for turning around dysfunctional and underachieving teams, and managing high performers, Domonique decided to return to Australia and establish her company Success Strategies.
-She has written The Happiness Code for Hardie Grant, as well as 100 Days Happier, Love Your Life and Less is More.
-Her most recent book, The Daily Promise, was released in 2016.

 - Your Best Life: The Ultimate Guide to Creating the Life You Want (Hachette, 2006)